vik-s/quartz/content/projects/writing/long form/Key Transmission line terminology explained.md

 $$
 \frac{dI(z)}{dz} = -(G+j\omega C)V(z)
 $$
-If the RLGC parameters are known for the transmission line being used through analytical calculations based on their physical structure, then several key properties can be calculated.
+If the $RLGC$ parameters are known for the transmission line being used through analytical calculations based on their physical structure, then several key properties can be calculated.
 #### Characteristic Impedance

 Let's say you are holding one end of a transmission line which is infinitely long.
 You use a special meter (because a Radioshack (RIP) ohmmeter just won't do) to measure the impedance of the end of the line you are holding.
 The reading you see is called the Characteristic Impedance, represented by $Z_0$ and the value depends on the physical construction of the transmission line.
 This is what makes it a fundamental property for any given type of transmission line.